 My currency rule of thumb – equilibrium price

-Because I use these currencies daily I have grown familiar with the way they behave.
+Because I use these currencies daily, I have grown familiar with the way they behave.
 Much like I know my neighbors.
-Their behavior most of the time is predictable.
+Their behavior, most of the time, is predictable.
 I watch my neighbors take out the trash on certain mornings and know when they will come home from work.
-I know that in the summer months they get home earlier.
+I know that in the summer months, they get back earlier.
 Few surprises.
 This is the same way I see currencies.
 I can tell their habits.

 Develop a currency rule of thumb

-Over the years I have developed a rule of thumb.
-I have a general feel that when the Polish zloty is trading 3 to 1 to the dollar or higher it is under valued.
-When it is below 2.5 to 1 it is over valued.
+Over the years, I have developed a rule of thumb.
+I have a general feeling that when the Polish zloty is trading 3 to 1 to the dollar or higher, it is undervalued.
+When it is below 2.5 to 1, it is overvalued.
 The natural equilibrium rate being a little less than 3 to 1.

-When the dollar is strong I use my American bank account to transact business.
-When European currencies are strong I use my European bank account to buy stuff.
+When the dollar is strong, I use my American bank account to transact business.
+When European currencies are stable, I use my European bank account to buy stuff.

 Now, that is the extent I play currencies today.
-It is a very basic fundamental approach.
-However, since I am on the ground in a foreign land, I have a pretty good idea of other fundamental factors, or at least as good as the experts, maybe better.
+It is a fundamental approach.
+However, since I am on the ground in a foreign land, I have a pretty good idea of other significant factors, or at least as good as the experts, maybe better.

 Experts are often wrong

 For example, when top economists were calling for the Polish economy to go in crisis, I disagreed.
-My economist friends were sending me reports from around the world about the Polish economy and I told them the guys who writes these reports are wrong.
+My economist friends were sending me reports from around the world about the Polish economy, and I told them the guys who write these reports are wrong.
 In fact, this economy was the only one that did not yet fall.
-So often the experts are wrong.
+So often, the experts are wrong.

 When considering currency fundamentals

-I look at the interest rates compared in the two countries.
+I look at the interest rates compared to the two countries.

-For example, at this time, the US is pursuing a lose money policy.
+For example, at this time, the US is pursuing a loose monetary policy.
 Poland, on the other hand, has a tight money policy.

-In addition the US growth is weak while Polish is strong.
+In addition, the US growth is weak, while Polish is healthy.
 However, there are other factors.
-For example, the currency here is highly correlated with the Euro currency which is underwater.
-Also the dollar is a symbol of trust, like gold so even if beaten it often comes back, especially with changes in the politics in the USA.
+For example, the currency here is highly correlated with the Euro currency, which is underwater.
+Also, the dollar is a symbol of trust, like gold, so even if beaten, it often comes back, especially with changes in the politics in the USA.

-Getting to know a currencies fundamentals are a lot like getting to know your neighbors.
+Getting to know a currency’s fundamentals are a lot like getting to know your neighbors.

 Conclusion on trading FX on fundamentals